Trinity School Newbury Academy Trust

 There are lifts that can access certain parts of the school building but there are a number of areas that are only accessible via stairs.
 There is a ramp in to the school hall.
 Trinity School can make reasonable adjustments to accommodate a student in a wheelchair or on crutches for a short period of time but would struggle to do so on a more permanent basis due to the nature of the buildings.

 - 8.2: Have adaptations / improvements been made to the auditory and visual environment?

-The majority of classrooms are fitted with SMART boards which can change the size font on the screen.
-Several classrooms have been fitted with 'soundfield' equipment to assist students who are hearing impaired.
+The majority of classrooms are fitted with SMART boards, which can change the font size on the screen.
+Several classrooms have been fitted with 'soundfield' equipment to assist students who have a hearing impairment.

 - 8.3: Are there accessible changing and toilet facilities?

-There is a disabled toilet in the main reception area and the changing facilities in the sports hall are accessible.
+There is an accessible toilet in the main reception area and the changing facilities in the sports hall that are accessible.

 - 8.4: How do you ensure that all the school's facilities can be accessed by children with SEND?

 Depending on the needs of the student, it may be necessary to carry out a risk assessment of the school.
 We will either do this ourselves or contact a relevant service such as the Sensory Consortium.

 - 8.5: How does the school communicate with parents / carers who have a disability?

 Trinity School endeavours to understand the disabilities of parents / carers and remove the barriers as appropriate.
 Where a parent or carer requires wheelchair access, reserved parking spaces can be made available and reserved seating can be booked for performances and presentations.
 Where a parent has auditory disabilities communication can be text based and if a parent is particularly anxious about attending a school event alternative arrangements will be made where possible.